 Monitor signs of allergic reactions and anaphylaxis, including skin reactions such as rash, itching, burning, welts, and swelling in the face, and pulmonary symptoms such as tightness in the throat and chest, wheezing, cough, and dyspnea.
 Seek immediate medical assistance if these reactions occur.

 Assess patient's pain, stiffness, and ROM to help document antispasm effects.

 Assess heart rate, ECG, and heart sounds, especially during exercise (See Appendices G, H).
-Report any rhythm disturbances or symptoms of increased arrhythmias, including palpitations, chest discomfort, shortness of breath, fainting, and fatigue/weakness.
+Report slow heart rate (bradycardia) or symptoms of other arrhythmias, including palpitations, chest discomfort, shortness of breath, fainting, and fatigue/weakness.

 Assess dizziness that might affect gait, balance, and other functional activities (See Appendix C).
 Report balance problems and functional limitations to the physician, and caution the patient and family/caregivers to guard against falls and trauma.

 Implement appropriate manual therapy techniques, physical agents, and therapeutic exercises to reduce pain and wean patient off muscle relaxants as soon as possible.

 Help patient explore other nonpharmacologic methods to reduce chronic pain, such as relaxation techniques, exercise, counseling, and so forth.

 Implement fall-prevention strategies, especially if balance is impaired (See Appendix E).